Euro zone inflation holds steady in August

 The ECB’s measures are also set to include a way to compensate commercial banks for the side effects of negative interest rates.

-Core inflation, which strips out volatile unprocessed food and energy and which the ECB scrutinizes in policy decisions, was steady at 1.1% in August.
+Core inflation, which strips out volatile unprocessed food and energy and which the ECB scrutinises in policy decisions, was steady at 1.1% in August.

 The even narrower measure excluding also alcohol and tobacco prices that many market economists look at was unchanged at 0.9%.